nlivaic/SparkRoseDigital.Template/readme.md

 It is important to keep the `.template.config` folder where it is. `.nuspec` file also must be kept in the same location as it is now.

-## After cloning

-Make sure to execute `./configure_template.ps1` from the root folder of the template.
+Make sure to execute `./configure_template.ps1` from the root folder of the template after cloning the repository to a local folder.
 This will wire up stuff in the `templategithooks` folder.

 ## Branching strategy